About MARRS Points

 put in each race weekend to make club racing a reality.
 Remember - they are volunteers

 The marrspoints.com application tracks the race results and points totals for the SCCA Club Racers in the Mid-Atlantic Road Racing Series (MARRS) of

 It tracks both Gross and Net Points totals and determines the class champions at the end of each racing season.

 How does marrspoints.com gets all of that data?

 , the same application most racers use at the track to follow the results.
-Note, this is not the official finishing position data, but allows provisional results to be posted almost immediately.
+Note, this is not the official finishing position data, but allows provisional results (and points) to be posted almost immediately.
 Special thanks go to Mark Lubischer of Race Monitor for building those APIs and providing access to them for sites like marrspoints.com.
 Once the official results, with penalties, DQs, etc. are published, these provisional results are updated and marked official on the home page and each race result page.